 We’re proud to support the Race to Zero campaign – a global effort from the United Nations Framework Convention on Climate Change that calls for a resilient, zero carbon recovery from the COVID-19 pandemic.
-Launching today to coincide with World Environment Day, June 5th, the campaign aims to mobilise leadership and support from businesses, cities, regions and investors to encourage a global recovery programme.
+Launched to coincide with World Environment Day 2020, the campaign aims to mobilise leadership and support from businesses, cities, regions and investors to encourage a global recovery programme.
 This will create jobs, unlock inclusive, sustainable growth and reduce the risk of future shocks.

 In November last year, we announced a new target to reduce our own direct greenhouse gas emissions to net zero by 2050.
 We’re proud to have already achieved a 70% reduction in emissions and will shortly be publishing interim targets to ensure we have an ambitious pathway to net zero.